 Blanching is not necessary for most fruit.
 However, some vegetables (such as green beans) benefit from being blanched being frozen.
 This process helps preserve their color, texture, and flavor.

 Be sure to label everything!
 Write the name of the produce and the date on each container or bag before putting it in the freezer.
-This will save you a lot of has when you can’t remember what’s in each container.
+This will save you a lot of time when you can’t remember what’s in each container.

 Freezing produce isn’t the only method to preserve your foods; check out the other options here.